macrat/ayd/README.md

 #### e-mail (SMTP)

-If you want to send an email via SMTP as an alert, you can use [ayd-mailto-alert](https://github.com/macrat/ayd-mailto-alert) plugin.
+The [ayd-mailto-alert](https://github.com/macrat/ayd-mailto-alert) is a plugin to sending an alert e-mail via SMTP.

 ![The screenshot of Ayd alert in email.
 You can see service status, target URL, and reason to failure.
 And there is button to open Status Page.](./assets/email-alert.jpg)

-This plugin can use like below.
+You can use this plugin like below.

 ``` shell
 $ export SMTP_SERVER=smtp.example.com:465 SMTP_USERNAME=your-name SMTP_PASSWORD=your-password